-- Where the report includes an online element, being aware of searching, screening and confiscation advice. - Wherever possible, managing disclosures with two staff members present (preferably with the DSL or a deputy). - Informing the DSL or deputy as soon as possible after the disclosure if they could not be involved in the disclosure.
+- Where the report includes an online element, being aware of searching, screening and confiscation advice. - Wherever possible, managing disclosures with two staff members present (preferably with the DSL or safeguarding manager). - Informing the DSL or safeguarding manager as soon as possible after the disclosure if they could not be involved in the disclosure.